davidgsd/AllScan/README.md

 	sudo rm AllScanInstallUpdate.php
 	wget 'https://raw.githubusercontent.com/davidgsd/AllScan/main/AllScanInstallUpdate.php'
 	chmod 755 AllScanInstallUpdate.php
- 	sudo apt update; sudo apt install php -y
 	sudo ./AllScanInstallUpdate.php

 The Install/Update script will provide detailed status messages on each step of the process.

-Now open a browser and go to your node's IP address followed by /allscan/, eg. `http://192.168.1.23/allscan/` and be sure to add a bookmark in your browser.
+Now open a browser and go to your node's IP address followed by /allscan/, eg. `http://192.168.1.23/allscan/` and be sure to add a browser bookmark.

 If you did a new install AllScan will prompt you to create an admin account.
 Be sure to do this right away.
 You can then configure the permission settings for AllScan.
 These default to Read-Only for public (not logged-in) users.
 This setting can be changed on the "Cfgs" page.

 If you did an update, **be sure to force a browser reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button**, so your browser will load the updated JavaScript and CSS files.

 NOTES for ASL3:
 1. Be sure you have Allmon3 properly set up and fully working before installing AllScan.
-AllScan by default uses the allmon3.ini file for the Asterisk Manager credentials.
+AllScan by default uses the allmon3.ini file Asterisk Manager credentials.

 NOTES for HamVOIP only:
 1. You may need to uncomment/add the following lines in /etc/php/php.ini (make sure they do not have a ';' in front)<br>